 There’s a restaurant near us that serves them on their salad and they’re amazing.
 However they’re deep fried and not so healthy.
 Because we’re baking the wontons, it will save you calories while not skimping on flavor or delicious crunch.

-Next, divide the chopped butter lettuce leaves onto plates (or a large platter) and then top with the mandarin segments and sliced avocado.
-Then top with cooked shrimp, sliced cucumbers, green onions, toasted almonds and wonton strips.
+Next, divide the chopped butter lettuce leaves onto plates (or a large platter) and then top with segments from about 4 to 6 mandarins, and 2 small sliced avocado.
+Then top with cooked shrimp, 2 to 3 sliced Persian (small) cucumbers, sliced green onions, toasted almonds and wonton strips.

 Pro Tip: whenever I use mandarin oranges in a salad, I always toss them in a smidgen of olive oil to hide those white veins.
 It’s purely for aesthetic.